 Intervention and academic support programming will also include partnerships with different organizations.
-PSUSD staff will offer various services at sites, and Think Together will continue to provide academic support and support during the daily program.
+PSUSD staff will offer various services at sites, and Think Together will continue to provide academic support during the daily program.
 Partnerships with additional online and in-person tutoring organizations will supplement these efforts, in an effort to provide timely and targeted support to assist students in improving academic performance.

 Programming on instructional days will include additional enrichment partners connecting to the program through additional partnerships.
 Additional opportunities from these partnerships will be incorporated into ELO-P throughout the year to provide enrichment in the arts, music, sports, STEM fields, leadership, health and wellness, and other areas.
-Connections and partnerships developed by both PSUSD and Think Together will be combined in order to provide a wide range of enrichment opportunities, in an effort to both expand upon existing partnerships and create new connections between organizations and the district.
+Connections and partnerships developed by both PSUSD and Think

+Together will be combined in order to provide a wide range of enrichment opportunities, in an effort to both expand upon existing partnerships and create new connections between organizations and the district.
 Efforts will also be made to provide enrichment opportunities that connect to and supplement existing programs within PSUSD.
-Connections with CTE programs, industry partners, school based organizations, and school based clubs may be included as providers for enrichment opportunities throughout the year.
+Connections with CTE programs, industry partners, school-based organizations, and school based clubs may be included as providers for enrichment opportunities throughout the year.

-Intersession programs will follow similar models, likely through more modular models.
-Academic intervention and support sessions during intersession periods will be coordinated both with PSUSD staff and through partnerships, designed to best meet student needs.
+Intersession programs will be held at the middle school campuses, allowing for more collaborative partnerships with community partners.
+Academic support during intersession periods will be coordinated both with PSUSD staff and through partnerships, designed to best meet student needs.
 Enrichment modules will incorporate multiple community organizations to provide experiences in a wide range of topics, including topics in the arts, STEM fields, sports, and other areas of student interest.